ksjgh/SDCND/Term2_Robotics_Sensor_Fusion/04_Project_PID-Control/README.md

 ## Overview

-### 1. Objective
+### 1. Goals
-  * Keep the car in the center of the track using PID control
+  * Keep the car in the center of the track using PID control<br>

+  _Note : The simulator provide program the cross track error (CTE) and the velocity (mph).<br>
+  Program compute the appropriate steering angle to keep the car in the center using PID controller._

 ### 2. Applied Techniques
 * C++
 * PID Controller design an gain tuning.

-### 3. The goals / steps of this project
+### 3. The steps of this project
 * Implement PID controller using C++
-* Tune the gain of controller by manual , SGD or other method to keep the car in the center of the track.
+* Tune the gain of controller using manual, twiddle, SGD or other method.

 ### 4. Result